Himanshu7370/To-Do-list/README.md

 ## Usage

-1. Open the `index.html` file in your web browser.
+1. Open the `index.html` file in  web browser.
 2. we will see an input field where we can enter our task.
 3.  click the "Add" button to add the task to our to-do list.
 4. To mark a task as completed, click the checkbox next to it.